-Spence’s impressive form throughout the 2015 season ensured she was a regular in the team as Emma Hayes’s side secured the FA WSL title and FA Women’s Cup.
+Spence’s impressive form throughout the 2015 season ensured she was a regular in the team as Emma Hayes’ side secured the FA Women's Super League title and FA Women’s Cup.

 Spence started the Women’s FA Cup final in August 2015, when the Blues overcame Notts County at Wembley courtesy of a 1-0 win, and she was an integral member of the side throughout the league campaign.

 As well as playing an important role during the Double-winning campaign, Spence enjoyed her first taste of Champions League football when involved in matches against Glasgow City and Wolfsburg.
 She was rewarded for her fine form at club level with a first England cap in October 2015, coming on as a sub in a 2-1 defeat to China.

 The highlight of her 2016 season was a spectacular early-season goal against Aston Villa which had a hint of the Dennis Bergkamp about it.
 She also netted a brace in a topsy-turvy 6-3 win over Liverpool, finishing the campaign with three goals from 17 appearances.

 Spence was rewarded with another new contract in the summer of 2017, which came off the back of a sustained spell of excellence during the Spring Series.
 An intense pre-season fitness campaign certainly brought out the best in the midfielder as she embarked upon a six-match scoring streak at the beginning of the season.